0exp/redis_queued_locks/README.md

   #   - start of the lock expiration after `yield`: "[redis_queud_locks.expire_lock] lock_key => 'rql:lock:your_lock'"
   # - by default uses VoidLogger that does nothing;
   config.logger = RedisQueuedLocks::Logging::VoidLogger

+  # (default: false)
+  # - should be logged the each try of lock acquiring (a lot of logs can be generated depending on your retry configurations);
+  # - if logger is not cofnigured this option does not lead to any effect;
+  config.log_lock_try = false
 end
 ```